 So, for analysis, the sample is taken in an appropriate buffer pH.
-And based on the respective opposite charge, they moved to respective electrodes.
+And based on the respective opposite charge, they moved to their respective electrodes.

-- Cations move towards cathode, and
+- Cations move toward cathode, and

-- Anions move towards the anode
+- Anions move toward the anode

 This lead to separation based on different types of hemoglobins in the form of bands.